 What standards can I expect?

-The Adults and Communities Directorate's Protection of Property Team aims to provide a quality service based on the following standards:
+The Directorate's Protection of Property Team aims to provide a quality service based on the following standards:

-Choice - If you need to go into hospital, residential or nursing home care, and your family, friends or neighbours are unable to look after your property, then you can ask Adults and Communities to do so.
+- Choice - If you need to go into hospital, residential or nursing home care, and your family, friends or neighbours are unable to look after your property, then you can ask Directorate for People to do so.